jeffThompson/DesigningWithData/Week03_TimeSeries-ClimateChange/Part3-FinishProjectAndPublishData.md

 Add your data to the spreadsheet:
 1. Create a new spreadsheet
 2. Add your data...
-  - `File > Import → Upload...` and upload your CSV file (or copy/paste your data from Excel)
+  * `File > Import → Upload...` and upload your CSV file (or copy/paste your data from Excel)
-  - Let Sheets automatically convert everything (unless you see it creates errors)
+  * Let Sheets automatically convert everything (unless you see it creates errors)
 3. Clean up formatting, such as:
-  - Font and font size
+  * Font and font size
-  - Column layout (manual or right-click column &rarr; `Resize column → Fit to data`)
+  * Column layout (manual or right-click column → `Resize column → Fit to data`)
-  - Remove extra data or columns
+  * Remove extra data or columns
 4. Rename spreadsheet to something clear
 5. Click the tab at the bottom (probably the filename you imported) and rename to something like `Data`